Pregnancy and Birth: What Happens to Your Pelvic Floor?

 The pelvic floor is a group of muscles that runs from the front of the pelvis to the tailbone and coccyx at the back.
 The pelvic floor looks like and acts like a hammock, holding up the pelvic organs (the bladder, bowel and uterus).

 There are openings in the hammock for different parts of your anatomy to pass through.
 In women the 3 openings are the urethra, the vagina and the anus and the pelvic floor wraps firmly around them.

-A weak pelvic floor can cause a host of issues, both physical and physiological.
-Issues with the pelvic floor are common with studies reporting that 1 in 3 women in the UK are affected by pelvic floor disorders.
-This is a shocking statistic and just highlights the scale of the problem.
-Let's look at some of the main conditions caused by pelvic floor weakness;
+A weak pelvic floor can cause a host of both physical and physiological problems.
+Issues with the pelvic floor are common, with studies reporting that 1 in 3 women in the UK are affected by pelvic floor disorders.
+Let's look at some of the main conditions caused by pelvic floor weakness.

 - The bladder bulging into the front wall of the vagina (anterior prolapse)

 - The womb bulging or hanging down into the vagina (uterine prolapse)

 - The top of the vagina (vault) sagging down (vault prolapse) – this happens to some women after they have had surgery to remove their womb

 - The bowel bulging forward into the back wall of the vagina (posterior wall prolapse)